• Destination Information

 I am sailing in Croatia, do I need a skipper?

-If you are planning to charter a yacht in Croatia for a short tip, say from Cres to Pula, you may not need a skipper, particularly if you charter a small sailboat or a RIB and you hold a boating qualification.
+If you are planning to charter a yacht in Croatia for a short trip, you may not need a skipper, particularly if you charter a small sailboat or a RIB.
 However, even if you are a seasoned boater, it is always better to have an experienced skipper on board.
 Waters can be choppy in some parts of the Croatian coast, such as Rabac and Pag.
-Bear in mind that the Bura (strong north wind) and Jugo (aka Sirocco, a southeast wind) winds can be quite strong in South Croatia in the summer.
+Keep in mind that the Bura (strong north wind) and Jugo (aka Sirocco, a southeast wind) can be quite strong in South Croatia in the summer.

 Check out our map to identify possible sailing itineraries in Croatia.